 The Property Standards Officer has the responsibility to administer and enforce property standards by-laws within the City.
 Property Standards Officers are appointed, by by-law, as both Property Standards Officers and Building Inspectors under the authority of the Building Code Act.

-In most cases, a written complaint must be received by the Building Services Branch to initiate an investigation.
+In most cases, a written complaint must be received by Enforcement Services to initiate an investigation.
 Upon receipt, a Property Standards Officer will investigate.
 The investigation may include any or all of the following actions:

 - contacting the tenant and/or owner to confirm the complaint is valid or has been resolved,